Clinical Psychology

 Degree Requirements

-A bachelor’s degree from a regionally accredited institution is required to apply to the Clinical PsyD Program at PCOM.
-We will consider exceptional applicants who possess a bachelor’s degree only.
-Most applicants to PCOM’s Clinical PsyD Program also possess a master's degree in mental health counseling, psychology, social work, nursing, counseling, school psychology, family therapy, or pastoral counseling from a regionally accredited institution in addition to a bachelor’s degree.
+Most applicants to PCOM’s Clinical PsyD Program also possess a master's degree from a regionally accredited institution in addition to a bachelor’s degree.
+A major in mental health counseling, psychology, social work, nursing, counseling, school psychology, family therapy, or pastoral counseling is preferred.

 Individuals with degrees in other fields will be considered on a case-by-case basis.